sithmel/ten-x-team/README.md

 never build more features then expected but keep the system open to add new features

+The process requires that, when thinking how to go from A to B. You have to consider the journey, not only the final result.
 ---
 <!-- .slide: data-background="./imgs/ape-monkey-monkey-family-affchen-66865.jpg" -->
 > "If you want to go fast, go alone.
 If you want to go far, go together."